malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 8) Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 - Fork the Project
-- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Create a branch for your feature (git checkout -b feature/AmazingFeature)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Commit your changes (git commit -m 'Add some AmazingFeature')
-- Push to the Branch (git push origin feature/AmazingFeature)
+- Push changes to the branch (git push origin feature/AmazingFeature)
 - Open a Pull Request
+- Wait for us to validate before accepting it in our code base
+- That is it.
+Wohooo, you made a valuable commit to this project!!

 ## 9) Acknowledgements